 If you are a soon-to-be retiree, you are about to be in a position where you can up sticks and move abroad whenever the mood takes you.

 If, however, you are still of working age and have a long way to go before there is enough in your pension pot to even contemplate a retirement, the dream of going to live abroad is a lot harder to reconcile in your mind.

-With going to live abroad there is the thought of having to find a job or at least some means of paying the rent and the bills.
+With going to live abroad, there is the thought of finding a job or at least some means of paying the rent and the bills.
 So if you really want to live overseas and you really don’t want to wait until you’re 65 to do so, what are your practical options?

 Around the world, there are still healthy commercial and residential market sectors where there is plenty of construction occurring.

-If you’re a professional in the construction industry in the UK and you’d like to work abroad, the good news is that British qualifications and standards are regarded highly around the world.
+If you’re a professional in the construction industry in the UK and you’d like to work abroad, the good news is that British qualifications and standards are regarded highly worldwide.

 If you prefer to stay closer to home, many of the EU member states are actively constructing.

 The following roles in the financial services sector offer compelling opportunities for professionals to relocate internationally, driven by the global nature of their industries and the demand for specialized skills.

 - Global Investment Market: The global investment management industry manages assets worth over $100 trillion, creating demand for investment analysts.